hk1785/GLMM-MiRKAT/README.md

 * Koh H, Li Y, Zhan X, Chen J, Zhao N. (2019) A distance-based kernel association test based on the generalized linear mixed model for correlated microbiome studies.
 Front.
 Genet.
 458(10), 1-14.
 * DOI: https://doi.org/10.3389/fgene.2019.00458

+## Troubleshooting Tips

+If you have any problems for using this R package, please report in Issues (https://github.com/hk1785/GLMM-MiRKAT/issues) or email Hyunwook Koh (hkoh@jhu.edu).

+* Tip 1.
+Depending on your pre-installed R libraries, this R package can require you to install additional R packages such as "gh", "usethis", "cli", etc using the command: install.packages("package_name").
+* Tip 2.
+Please make sure if you have the most recent package version.

 ## Installation

 GLMMMiRKAT